NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

    - The Mediator pattern uses 'indirect' communication between Sender and Receiver.
 The communication between Sender and Receiver is centralized into a seperate object, called the Mediator.
 This means the Sender notifies an intermediate object (= Mediator) and the intermediate object notifies the Receiver.
    - The Observer pattern uses 'direct' communication between Sender and Receiver.
 The Observer pattern distributes Sender and Receiver interaction.
 The Receiver hooks up with the Sender and the Sender notifies the Receiver when it has changed.
 3. Sender-receiver decoupling:
    - The Mediator pattern decouples Sender and Receiver via an intermediate object.
 This enhances stability and reusability of the Senders and Receivers.
 The intermediate object can be replaced by a new interaction context, without modification or duplication of Senders and Receivers.
 The 'gain' in Senders and Receivers is a 'loss' in the intermediate object.
 Intermediate objects are hard to reuse and can be unstable, because of the amount of dependencies they require.
-The reusability and stability of interaction logic is degraded.
+The reusability and stability of the interaction logic is degraded.
    - The Observer pattern decouples Sender and Receiver via an abstraction.
 As stated in the comparison between 'Command and Observer': > "The Receiver is aware of the Sender, in case the Sender injects itself as an argument".
 This makes the Receiver less stable and reusable.
 The changes of the Sender reflect on the Receiver and the Receiver becomes less reusable for other Senders.
 However, the reusability and stability of interaction logic between Sender and Receiver is increased.

 **The Observer pattern should be prefered over the Mediator pattern when:**